polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 ##### Arguments

 * `wasm` is a pointer-size ([Definition 216](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer-size)) to the Wasm blob from which the version information should be extracted;
 * `out` is a pointer-size ([Definition 216](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer-size)) to the buffer where the SCALE-encoded extracted version information will be stored.
 The value is actually stored only if the buffer is large enough.
-Otherwise, the buffer contents are undefined.
+Otherwise, the buffer contents are unchanged.

 ##### Result